kalyanamp/notes/serf.md

 It is extremely lightweight: it uses 5 to 10 MB of resident memory and primarily communicates using infrequent UDP messages.

-Serf makes use of gossip protocol to enstablish communication and transfer informaiton accross the cluster.
+Serf makes use of gossip protocol to establish communication and transfer information across the cluster.
 This leads to two main direct results:

 1. **Serf does not have a single point of failure.** Gossip protocols inherently work regardless of the number of nodes that go down.